Skip to main content Skip to secondary navigation

 Dark Matter

 Dark matter makes up most of the matter in the universe.
 It plays a foundational role in the formation and growth of galaxies and has a strong influence on how the universe expands and forms structure on cosmic scales.
 However, the detailed physics of dark matter is still a mystery.
-The exact properties of dark matter can change how cosmic structure forms—including the nature of small dark matter structures and the even smaller galaxies inside them.
-Our group looks for these telltale changes to try to falsify or confirm different dark matter theories.
+The properties of dark matter influence how cosmic structure forms—including the nature of small dark matter structures and the faint galaxies they host.
+Our group searches for these signatures to try to test different dark matter models.
 Our approaches range from vast cosmological scales to the smallest accessible scales.
 At large scales, we study the statistical impact of dark matter physics on massive galaxy surveys like DESI, Rubin, and Roman.
 At small scales, we use techniques such as searching for gravitational lenses made by invisible dark matter structures, studying the tiniest galaxies in the universe, or looking for features in disrupting star clusters within the Milky Way.

 A visualization of a cosmological simulation, showing filaments and knots of the cosmic web.
 Visualizations of galaxies are overlaid in high-density regions of the web, illustrating the connection between galaxy formation and cosmic evolution.